 Estimated return on college savings accounts: Select the average annual percentage you expect to earn on the money deposited to your college savings accounts.

 Estimated annual inflation rate: Select the average annual inflation rate you expect to see between now and when your child starts school (the annual increase in costs was 2.4% as of 2016, 2.9% as of 2015, 1% as of 2014, 2.9% as of 2013, 4.8% as of 2012, and 8.5% in 2011, not adjusted for inflation).
-Note that this rate will also be used to inflate the annual cost from the base year of 2012 to present, as well as for each year your child is in college.
+Note that this rate will also be used to inflate the annual cost from the base year of 2013 to present, as well as for each year your child is in college.

 Annual cost of college: Either select the type of school you expect your child to attend (the college fund calculator will enter an estimate for you based on the The College Board's Annual Survey of Colleges for the 2016-2017 school year), or enter your own estimate of the current annual cost to attend the college of your choice.
 Note that if you enter your own estimate, the college fund calculator will assume a 4-year term.